bitmark-inc/feral-file-docs/learning/about.md

 ### 2025

 * In July, [*Console Spirituality*](https://feralfile.com/explore/exhibitions/console-spirituality-m6j), curated by LAN Party (Vienna Kim & Benoît Palop) with Rhizome as program partner, explored gaming as ritual, world-building, and a way to glitch existing systems.
-* In September, we announced the [FF1 art computer](https://feralfile.com/display), built on FF OS and the DP-1 protocol.
-FF1 enables anyone (human or AI) to publish playlists and play computational art across screens.
+* In September, we announced the [Art Computer](https://feralfile.com/display), built on FF OS and the DP-1 protocol.
+The Art Computer enables anyone (human or AI) to publish playlists and play computational art across screens.

 ### 2024